Enjim/TravelRag/README.md

 - Make sure you have an OpenAI API key
 - Edit `config.py` and add your key

+## Getting started
+streamlit_app.py is the UI python file for talking to the chatbot.
+It is perhaps easier to follow the logic of the code in test.py.
+So in order to understand the structure of the code I would advice going through test.py.

 ## License

 MIT License - feel free to use and modify!